-- D. The reports required pursuant to the provisions of the Lobbyist Regulation Act shall be filed: - (1) by January 15 for all expenditures and political contributions made or incurred during the preceding year and not previously reported; - (2) within forty-eight hours for each separate expenditure made or incurred during a legislative session that was for five hundred dollars (\$500) or more; and - (3) by May 1 for all expenditures and political contributions made or incurred through April 25 of the current year and not previously reported. - E. A lobbyist's personal living expenses and the expenses incidental to establishing and maintaining an office in connection with lobbying activities or compensation paid to a lobbyist by a lobbyist's employer need not be reported. - F. A lobbyist or lobbyist's employer shall obtain and preserve all records, accounts, bills, receipts, books, papers and documents necessary to substantiate the financial statements required to be made under the Lobbyist Regulation Act for a period of two years from the date of filing of the report containing such items.
+- E. The reports required pursuant to the provisions of the Lobbyist Regulation Act shall be filed: - (1) no later than January 15 for all expenditures and political contributions made or incurred during the preceding year and not previously reported; - (2) within forty-eight hours for each separate expenditure made or incurred during a legislative session that was for five hundred dollars (\$500) or more; - (3) no later than the first Wednesday after the first Monday in May for all expenditures and political contributions made or incurred through the first Monday in May of the current year and not previously reported; and - (4) no later than the first Wednesday after the first Monday in October for all expenditures and political contributions made or incurred through the first Monday in October of the current year and not previously reported. - F. A lobbyist's personal living expenses and the expenses incidental to establishing and maintaining an office in connection with lobbying activities or compensation paid to a lobbyist by a lobbyist's employer need not be reported.
+G. A lobbyist or lobbyist's employer shall obtain and preserve all records, accounts, bills, receipts, books, papers and documents necessary to substantiate the financial statements required to be made under the Lobbyist Regulation Act for a period of two years from the date of filing of the report containing such items.
 When the lobbyist is required under the terms of the lobbyist's employment to turn over any such records to the lobbyist's employer, responsibility for the preservation of them as required by this section and the filing of reports required by this section shall rest with the employer.
-Such records shall be made available to the secretary of state or attorney general upon written request. - G. A lobbyist's employer who also engages in lobbying shall also comply with the provisions of this section. - H. An organization of two or more persons, including an individual who makes any representation as being an organization, that within one calendar year expends funds in excess of two thousand five hundred dollars (\$2,500) not otherwise reported under the Lobbyist Regulation Act to conduct an advertising campaign for the purpose of lobbying shall register with the secretary of state within forty-eight hours after expending two thousand five hundred dollars (\$2,500).
+Such records shall be made available to the secretary of state or attorney general upon written request.
+H. A lobbyist's employer who also engages in lobbying shall also comply with the provisions of this section.
+A lobbyist and the lobbyist's employer shall coordinate their reporting to ensure that the contributions and expenditures that each have reported are not duplicative. - I. An organization of two or more persons, including an individual who makes any representation as being an organization, that within one calendar year expends funds in excess of two thousand five hundred dollars (\$2,500) not otherwise reported under the Lobbyist Regulation Act to conduct an advertising campaign for the purpose of lobbying shall register with the secretary of state within forty-eight hours after expending two thousand five hundred dollars (\$2,500).
 Such registration shall indicate the name of the organization and the names, addresses and occupations of any of its principals, organizers or officers and shall include the name of any lobbyist or lobbyist's employer who is a member of the organization.
-Within fifteen days after a legislative session, the organization shall report the contributions, pledges to contribute, expenditures and commitments to expend for the advertising campaign for the purpose of lobbying, including the names, addresses and occupations of the contributors, to the secretary of state on a prescribed form.
+Within fifteen days after a legislative session, the organization shall report the contributions, pledges to contribute, expenditures and commitments to expend for the advertising campaign for the purpose of lobbying, including the names, addresses, employers and occupations of the contributors, to the secretary of state on a prescribed form.

-History: 1953 Comp., § 2-13-6, enacted by Laws 21; 1994, ch.
+History: 1953 Comp., § 2-13-6, enacted by Laws 1977, ch.
+261, § 6; 1985, ch.
+16, § 3; 1993, ch.
+46, § 21; 1994, ch.
 84, § 2; 1995, ch.
 153, § 20; 1997, ch.
-1977, ch.
-261, § 6; 1985, ch.
-16, § 3; 1993, ch.
-46, § 112, § 6; 2005, ch.
+112, § 6; 2005, ch.
 330, § 1; 2015, ch.
-56, § 2.
+56, § 2; 2016, ch.
+13, § 3; 2019, ch.
+35, § 1.

 2-11-7.
-Registration and expenditure statement; preservation as public record; online reports.
+Registration and expenditure report; preservation as public record; online reports.